 Anyone planning a trip to Turkey will understandably be concerned about their health.
 I protect my health with good traveler’s common sense — such as using bottled water.
 With appropriate cautions in mind I enjoy diving heartily into the local cuisine.

 This is Konya, one of the most orthodox towns in Western Turkey.
-For a modern woman like Meli, this town is a bit conservative, but I'm looking for Turkey in the extreme and this is a good place to start.
+For a modern woman like Meli, the town’s a bit conservative, but I’m looking for Turkey in the extreme and this is a good place to start.

 This city of half a million people is one of the oldest in the world, with known settlements dating back over 5,000 years.

 In the first century, when Konya was called Iconium, Saint Paul visited three times.
-And during its heyday in the thirteenth century, Konya was the capital of the Seljuk sultanate of Rum.
+And during its heyday in the 13th century, Konya was the capital of the Selçuk sultanate of Rum.

 Konya is the home of Mevlana, a thirteenth century Muslim philosopher who preached a message of love.
 His tomb is the focus of many pilgrims.

-The ancient museum explains his teaching with a display of significant writings and artworks and other objects associated with his life and teachings.
+The ancient museum explains his teaching with a display of significant writings, artwork, and other objects associated with his life and teachings.